Orihuela

 The river Segura flows through Orihuela.
-The city was settled by Romans who called it Orcelis and subsequently Aurariola.
+The city was settled by Romans who called it Orcelis and subsequently Aurariola (Latin: "breeze").

 History

-Orihuela is the capital of the region of the "Vega Baja del Segura" (natural region of the Segura River); it has been the capital of a province and even of a kingdom.
+Orihuela is the capital of the region of the Vega Baja del Segura (floodplain of the Segura River), located near its mouth; it has been the capital of a province and even of a kingdom.
 The city was named the first city of the province of Alicante, 11 September 1437.

-In 576 it was the capital of the Visigothic province of Aurariola, to which it gave its name.
+In 576 Orihuela was the capital of the Visigothic province of Aurariola, to which it gave its name.
 In 713 (5 April) the military man and Count Teodomiro, proclaimed himself King of Tudmir.

 At the end of the 9th century, the city was attacked by the Vikings in the first Viking wave across the Mediterranean (858-861).

-In 825 the Kingdom of Tudmir, became a dependent kingdom under Umayyad control, and the capital was moved to Murcia.
+In 825 the Kingdom of Tudmir became a dependent kingdom under Umayyad control, and the capital was moved to Murcia.
 In 910 the Kingdom of Tudmir passed to the Emirate of Cordova.

-In 1053 the principality of Murcia, part of the Kingdom of Denia, is created.
-In 1086 the principality of Murcia becomes independent from Denia.
+In 1053 the principality of Murcia, part of the Kingdom of Denia, was created.
+In 1086 it become independent from Denia.
 In 1212 the area passed to the Kingdom of Murcia.

 In 1304 Orihuela was considered to be on the border between the kingdoms of Castile and Aragón.
 In 1366 it passed to the kingdom of Valencia.

 In 1437, it was declared a city and in 1507, Charles V, Holy Roman Emperor made Orihuela capital of the province of Orihuela.
 In 1737 Alicante, Elche, Monforte, Jijona, Villajoyosa, Agost, Busot, San Juan or Mutxamel became independent from the province of Orihuela, forming the one of Alicante.

+In the Middle Ages, a Jewish community was present in Orihuela until its expulsion in 1492.

 1799 Orihuela was part of the province of Alicante.
 In 1810, Napoleon made Orihuela part of the Department of Segura with the capital at Murcia.
 In 1822, Orihuela passed to the province of Murcia.
 1833 it became part of the province of Alicante.
+In 1873, during the Cantonal Rebellion, it became an independent canton after the Battle of Orihuela.
 In 1920 nationalistic movements spoke of Orihuela as belonging to the "country of Murcia."

 Between 1988 and 2006 various research studies from the Universities of Andalusia, Castile and Murcia demonstrated that Orihuela was more culturally part of Murcia than Valencia in terms of phonetics, lexicon, architecture, agriculture, folklore, musical celebrations, instruments, language, burial customs, gastronomy and varieties.

 In recent years, there has been growing support for the "independence" of Orihuela Costa (Dehesa de Campoamor) from Orihuela itself.
 This is due to the perception among the largely foreign born population of Orihuela Costa that they are being unfairly treated by the local government.

 For example, the Orihuela Costa's share in the 2010-2014 municipal budget was 6x less than that for the city itself, or 4,2% of the 295 million € budget, even though the Costa creates around 30% of municipal tax income.